 Better Cooling in the Summer

-Similar to increasing air flow, adding ventilation to a garage can allow some of that built-up hot air to escape.
+Similar to increasing airflow, adding ventilation to a garage can allow some of that built-up hot air to escape.

 Why Your Garage Might Not Need Ventilation

-There’s less concern from toxic fumes or carbon monoxide with detached garages because there’s no way for the fumes to get to living areas.
+If you own a detached garage separate from your home, it may not require ventilation.
+There’s less concern about toxic fumes or carbon monoxide with detached garages because there’s no way for the fumes to get to living areas.